cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ## Grading

-The grading categories for this course and their contributions to the final grade:
+The grading categories for this course, and their contributions to the final grade:

 <div align="center">
     <table>